Workshop Series

 Participants will be offered

-- Ballet workshops
+- Ballet masterclasses

-- Contemporary workshops
+- Contemporary masterclasses

 - Personal coaching/ Competition preparation